arielf/weight-loss/QandA.md

-# Frequently asked Questions, Answers and Comments
+# Frequently asked Questions, Answers, & Comments

 ------------------

-#### I'm not a coder, this is too difficult to use
+#### I'm not a coder, this is too difficult for me to use; can you help?

 > I hear you.
 One reason I put this on github is so others can take it further: write a web or mail service on top, or even a smart-phone app.
 >